krvamsi96/python/README.md

 ## What is the lambda function in Python?  <a name="s"></br>
 A lambda function is an anonymous function (a function that does not have a name) in Python.
 To define anonymous functions, we use the ‘lambda’ keyword instead of the ‘def’ keyword, hence the name ‘lambda function’.
 Lambda functions can have any number of arguments but only one statement.

+## What are docstrings in Python?  <a name="z"></br>
+Docstrings are not actually comments, but, they are documentation strings.
+These docstrings are within triple quotes.
+They are not assigned to any variable and therefore, at times, serve the purpose of comments as well.